jackjazb/jackjazb.github.io/docs/_posts/2025-03-24-self-hosting-music.md

 ---
 layout: post
-title: "Self Hosted Music"
+title: "Self Hosting Music"
 date: 2025-03-24 12:00:00 +0000
 author: Jack Jazrawy-Brown
 ---
-Music streaming services are, in a lot of ways, excellent.
-I'm a Spotify user, and the ability to listen to just about any piece of music recorded in the last hundred years, wherever and whenever you want, is pretty amazing.
-I've found some of my favorite artists via playlists and recommendations, and there are without doubt musicians who I never would have stumbled across in my own listening.
+Music streaming services are excellent in a lot of ways.
+I'm a Spotify user, and the ability to listen to just about any piece of music recorded in the last hundred years, wherever and whenever I want, is pretty amazing.
+I've found some of my favourite artists via playlists and recommendations, and there are without doubt musicians who I never would have stumbled across without the guidance of an algorithm.

-There is, however, plenty of aspects of streaming that are... less great.
+There are, however, plenty of aspects of streaming that are... less great.
 From the artist's perspective, streamers pay out a paltry - and shrinking - sum per stream, something that has made surviving as an indie artist increasingly impossible in the modern music landscape.
-The injection of piles of VC funding into the music industry has allowed music's value to diminish year on year - we as listeners consume more than ever, for lower cost than ever, in a way that feels (to me at least) deeply unsustainable.
-Further, content can be, and often is, removed unilaterally, and all aspects of the user's experience can be altered without notice.
-Spotify's app went from being fantastic to a pile of garbage which keeps trying to sell me fitness courses.
-Audio quality is low.
+The injection of piles of VC funding into the music industry has allowed music's value to diminish year on year - we as listeners consume more than ever, for lower cost than ever, in a way that feels deeply unsustainable.
+Further, content can be, and often is, removed unilaterally, and all aspects of the user's experience can be altered without notice - for example, Spotify's app going from great UX to trying to sell me fitness courses.
 Users, as is common with so many modern SaaS offerings, have no freedom and no control.

 So what can we do about it?
 Well, it's 2025: